JohnsonHsieh/iNextPD/README.md

 Institute of Statistics, National Tsing Hua University, Hsin-Chu, Taiwan 30043
 </h4>
-The program iNEXT-pd is a R source code to compute the Rarefaction and extrapolation of phylogenetic diversity (PD) present by Chao et al.
+The program iNextPD is a R source code to compute the Rarefaction and extrapolation of phylogenetic diversity (PD) present by Chao et al.
 (2014).
 This program provieds the interpolated and extrapolted value of Faith's PD (the total branch length of a phylogenetic tree).
 Three types